 Tobacco use remains the leading cause of preventable death and disease in the United States and in Alabama.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Alabama's elected officials:

 - Pass a comprehensive statewide smokefree law that protects all workers and patrons from secondhand smoke;

 - Increase funding for the Alabama tobacco prevention and control program; and

 - Increase the tax on cigarettes and other tobacco products.

 Local municipalities continue to take the lead on public health issues by implementing strong smokefree ordinances.
+The cities of Luverne and Sheffield were public health leaders in passing smokefree air ordinances in 2018 to protect their workers and residents from exposure to secondhand smoke.
 Tobacco control partners are very engaged with community education on the dangers of secondhand smoke across Alabama.
-The Lung Association plays a leading role by offering technical assistance on securing smokefree protections for all workers and residents in local municipalities across the state.
+The Lung Association plays a prominent role by offering technical assistance on securing smokefree protections for all workers and residents in local municipalities across the state.